-Queen of the Seas Hosta will grow to be about 24 inches tall at maturity extending to 3 feet tall with the flowers, with a spread of 4 feet.
+Royal Crest Hosta will grow to be about 30 inches tall at maturity, with a spread of 4 feet.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 4 feet apart.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
-It grows at a slow rate, and under ideal conditions can be expected to live for approximately 10 years.
+It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!